 T2: The tumor is larger than 8 cm.

-T3: There is more than one separate tumor in the primary bone site.
+T3: There is more than 1 separate tumor in the primary bone site.

-Node.
-The “N” in the TNM staging system stands for lymph nodes, the tiny, bean-shaped organs that help fight infection.
+The “N” in the TNM staging system stands for lymph nodes.
+These tiny, bean-shaped organs help fight infection.
 Lymph nodes near where the cancer started are called regional lymph nodes.
 Lymph nodes in other parts of the body are called distant lymph nodes.
-Spread to the regional lymph nodes is rare for primary bone cancer.

 NX: The regional lymph nodes cannot be evaluated.